30 Foot Fall: History

-On November 28th, they announced they had officially signed with People of Punk Rock Records, with their first releases on the label being a vinyl, CD, and cassette reissue of The Doppler Effect, along with a similar reissue for the rare 10yearsandstillFALLING live album from 2003.
+On November 28, they announced they had officially signed with People of Punk Rock Records, with their first releases on the label being a vinyl, CD, and cassette reissue of The Doppler Effect, along with a similar reissue for the rare 10yearsandstillFALLING live album from 2003.

-30footFALL will play a set as Bickley for the 2023 You Ain't Punk show in January at Black Magic Social Club.
+30footFALL played a set as Bickley for the 2023 You Ain't Punk show in January at Black Magic Social Club.